 Most tires are expected to last at least 50,000 miles, but if you’re not using a proper rotation schedule, you will find that they’re wearing out faster.
 For this reason, the longevity of the tires, you should be rotating every three to four months or with every oil change, if you’re driving the standard 12,000-15,000 miles per year.

-Where Do I Rotate?
+Where Do I Rotate My Tires?

 When it’s time for the tires on your primary vehicle to be rotated, come see us and we will get you fixed up in no time.
 Our technicians in the tire center are well-versed in all the ins and outs of tire care and they’ll be able to get your tires switched in an efficient manor for your utmost convenience.

-For more convenience, feel free to head over to our service department page and schedule your rotation appointment online.
+For more convenience, feel free to head over to our service center page and schedule your rotation appointment online.
 With this system, you can schedule an appointment that fits perfectly into your schedule, all from the comfort of your own home or office.

-Visit Your Tire Shop in Danvers MA
+Visit Your Tire Shop in Danvers, MA

 Not only can you have your tires rotated for optimal driving in the Danvers, Peabody, or Salem area, but we also perform many other services as well.
 Our service and parts center is ready to take on any routine maintenance or not so routine issue.
 At Ira Toyota of Danvers, we also have a full team of sales associates and finance specialists should you decide that a new car better fits the bill!